jq153387/avancevl.github.io/recruit/exam_rubric.md

 ## Total Score Mapping to Engineer Level

+Your Engineer Level (E0-10) and therefore salary package will be roughly be decided by this table, depending on where your score falls under.

 | Total Exam Score | Hiring Engineer Level |
 | --- | --- |
 | 90+% | Lead Engineer |